Julchu/Octave/README.md

+# REMINDER: remove Spotify client ID

+# TODO: populate multiple pages of artist cards based on results with a lot of information

 # TouchTunes Web Assignment

 Congratulations!
 You have been assigned this exercise because we want to evaluate your technical skills and experience.